Kerali/PlatformerGame2.0/README.md

  - Simple UI to display lives, score and debug status.
  - Checkpoints with autosave when passing them.
  - Audio feedback for nearly all interactions.
+ - Entity system that handles the player, enemies and items.
+ - GUI system with responsive buttons, checkboxes and sliders.
+ - Credits screen.
+ - Pause menu.
+ - GUI debugging.

 ## Controls